jrfnl/clearPHP/rules/no-unchecked-resources.md

 <!-- Good Practices -->
 # No Unchecked Resources

 PHP resources are a special type of data in PHP.
-They represent an external structure, and are usually needed as first argument to their extension-related functions.
-For example, file pointers, obtained with `fopen` are resource.
+They represent an external structure and are usually needed as the first argument to their extension-related functions.
+For example, file pointers, obtained with `fopen()` are resources.

 ```php
 <?php